 It is crucial that the LEA align its assistance with the SPSA developed by the school.
 Both the SPSA and the LEA assistance plan should be based on a close analysis of the school’s demographic and achievement data, such as on subgroup performance, and a comprehensive needs assessment that identifies both strengths and weaknesses.
 Involving teachers, school administrators, and parents in this planning and decision-making is crucial to the successful design and implementation of the LEA’s assistance.

 To assist in providing technical assistance to schools in need of improvement an LEA may reserve funds from its Title I, Part A (20 USC section 200.77), however it is necessary to remember that Title I, Part A is built on the concept of operating programs in eligible schools for the benefit of their eligible at-risk students’ specific needs.
 For this reason programs funded by Title I, Part A and Economic Impact Aid/State Compensatory Education, must use no less than 85 percent of their apportionment at school sites for direct services to students.
-(EC sections 54420, 63001.)
+(California Education Code sections 54420, 63001.)

 In addition to using no less than 85 percent of their apportionments at the school sites for direct services to students, an LEA is required to provide equitable services to eligible private school students from their Title I, Part A allocation.
 (ESEA section 1120.)
 If an LEA were to reserve large amounts “off the top” of its Title I, Part A allocation for such activities, it could effectively reduce the equitable services available for private school students.
 Accordingly, an LEA may not reserve all of its Title I, Part A funds “off the top” of its allocation to use for district priorities.
 In addition, because the reservation of funds by an LEA will reduce the funds available for distribution to participating areas and schools, the LEA must consult with teachers, pupil services personnel (where appropriate), principals, and parents of children in participating schools in determining what reservations are needed to provide technical assistance to schools.